kymb0/kymb0.github.io/_posts/SEH_DRAFT.md

 * Use SEH to move up 8 to nSEH
 * Use nSEH to Jump back over SEH and into shellcode

-I hope as an aspiring OSCE/security researcher you found this informative and above else *helpful* If anyone has any suggestions, criticisms or wants to be my friend :) I am welcome to all feedback
+#### I hope as an aspiring OSCE/security researcher you found this informative and above else *helpful* - I will be following this up with at least an article on ASLR.

 # THIS IS A DRAFT